Visual learning: Areas of the brain affected

-Various areas of the brain work together in a multitude of ways in order to produce the images that we see with our eyes and that are encoded by our brains.
+Various areas of the brain work together in many ways to produce the images that we see with our eyes and encoded by our brains.
 The basis of this work takes place in the visual cortex of the brain.
 The visual cortex is located in the occipital lobe of the brain and harbors many other structures that aid in visual recognition, categorization, and learning.
-One of the first things the brain must do when acquiring new visual information is recognize the incoming material.
+One of the first things the brain must do when acquiring new visual information is to recognize it.
 Brain areas involved in recognition are the inferior temporal cortex, the superior parietal cortex, and the cerebellum.
-During tasks of recognition, there is increased activation in the left inferior temporal cortex and decreased activation in the right superior parietal cortex.
+During recognition tasks, activation increases in the left inferior temporal cortex, and decreases in the right superior parietal cortex.
 Recognition is aided by neural plasticity, or the brain's ability to reshape itself based on new information.
-Next the brain must categorize the material.
-The three main areas that are used when categorizing new visual information are the orbitofrontal cortex and two dorsolateral prefrontal regions which begin the process of sorting new information into groups and further assimilating that information into things that you might already know.
-After recognizing and categorizing new material entered into the visual field, the brain is ready to begin the encoding process – the process which leads to learning.
+Next the brain must categorize the material using the three main areas that are used when categorizing new visual information: the orbitofrontal cortex and two dorsolateral prefrontal regions which begin the process of sorting new information into groups and further assimilating that information into things that you might already know.

+After recognizing and categorizing new material entered into the visual field, the brain is ready to begin the encoding process – the process that leads to learning.
 Multiple brain areas are involved in this process such as the frontal lobe, the right extrastriate cortex, the neocortex, and again, the neostriatum.
 One area in particular, the limbic-diencephalic region, is essential for transforming perceptions into memories.
-With the coming together of tasks of recognition, categorization and learning; schemas help make the process of encoding new information and relating it to things you already know much easier.
-One can remember visual images much better when they can apply it to an already known schema.
-Schemas actually provide enhancement of visual memory and learning.
+With the coming together of tasks of recognition, categorization, and learning; schemas help make the process of encoding new information and relating it to things you already know much easier.
+One can remember visual images much better when applying them to an already-known schema.
+Schemas provide enhancement of visual memory and learning.